 This one is obvious, but often overlooked.
 Opening your windows during or after your bath/shower can reduce condensation by allowing fresh air to circulate and remove warm, moist air.
-It works great for the summer, but in the colder months, you'll need to consider different options as you won’t want cold air flooding your home.
+It works great for the summer, but in the UK’s colder months, you may want to consider different options as you won’t want cold air flooding your home.

 2️⃣ Take more baths instead of showers

 Showers give off more steam than baths because the hot water is running non-stop, whereas the bath only gives off steam while you're running it.
 So if it's practical, take more baths to reduce bathroom condensation.

 The best bathroom dehumidifiers will extract a lot of moisture from the air and collect it as water.
 Use one during your shower or bath to minimise bathroom condensation.

 Check out this Oh So Spotless article for some of the best bathroom dehumidifiers.

 4️⃣ Keep your home warmer in general

 Cold condensates warm, moist air to water droplets.
 Keeping your home at a stable, warm temperature can reduce the amount of cold spots and cold surfaces where condensation can happen.
 However, keep in mind the energy costs of maintaining a warm home.

 5️⃣ Get a bathroom extractor fan and vent